 Allison Silvaggio is one of our adventurous Travel Consultants at Great Canadian Travel and, like you, she loves the Polar Bears.
 She’s been to Churchill, Manitoba to see the polar bears and is an expert in having the best polar bear adventure experience.
-Allison just returned from Churchill and has some great tips to pass along to anyone planning to travel to see the polar bears.
+Allison travelled to Churchill and has some great tips to pass along to anyone planning to travel to see the polar bears.

 Where you stay is part of the experience.